 Do Your Research

 For example, you should know what a Medicare Supplement Plan is, and the various other types of healthcare options for seniors.
-On this link you can find a lot of helpful information about Medicare Supplement Plan, explained by experts from HealthMarkets.
+You can find a lot of helpful information about Medicare Supplement Plan, explained by experts from HealthMarkets.

 Get to Know Their Financial Situation